ishxn02/Hotel-Management-Website-fullStack-/README.md

 # Hotel-Management-Website-fullStack-
 This repository contains the source code for a full-stack hotel management website developed using PHP, CSS, JavaScript, HTML, and SQL.
 The project is designed to handle various functionalities required for managing a hotel, including booking rooms, managing customer data, and handling payments.
 The database is managed using phpMyAdmin, and the project is hosted on a XAMPP server.

+## Features

+- **User Registration and Login:** Secure registration and login system for users.
+- **Room Booking:** Users can browse available rooms, select dates, and book rooms.
+- **Admin Panel:** Administrators can manage room availability, customer data, and bookings.
+- **Payment Gateway Integration:** Simulated payment process for bookings.
+- **Responsive Design:** Fully responsive design, ensuring compatibility with all devices.
+- **Data Management:** All data is managed using MySQL with phpMyAdmin for database administration.

 ## Demo:
 ### Frontend:
 ![image](https://github.com/user-attachments/assets/88be5b8f-eec2-4cca-beb0-d82b63ed6c3f)